-Pothos can be irritating to cats, dogs, and humans if foliage consumed.
-Best practice is always to keep houseplants out of reach of small children and pets.
+Pothos can be irritating to cats, dogs, and humans if foliage is consumed.
+We advise keeping houseplants out of reach of small children and pets.